 If you said yes, you're not alone.
-It's one of the top frustrations I hear from clients, doing so "good" all day long, only to wind up face down in a bowl of chips or ice cream every night.
+It's one of the top complaints of my clients, doing so "good" all day long, only to wind up scarfing down cookies, chips or ice cream every night.

 While eating in the evening itself is not a bad thing when you're hungry, most late night snacking is happening for other reasons and can be a culprit for extra calories and subsequent weight gain.
-And it often becomes a hard habit to break if you've been doing it a while.
+And it can be a hard habit to break if you've been doing it a while.

 Why does it happen?
 Here are a few of the most triggers:

 You limit and restrict food during the day.
 Restricting food all day long, skipping meals and limiting food consumption often leads to an overeat later, whether it's at the end of the day or the end of the week.
 Sometimes it's a case of the hangries (hungry + angry) that sends you running to eat all the things, a spike in food cravings as your body cries out "Feed me!", or you find yourself just needing some relief from all the rigid food rules.
 You may think "it's no big deal, I didn't eat much today" but the truth is, restricting food and skipping meals typically leads to increased calorie consumption at night.
 In fact, studies show when you restrict and skip meals, you actually wind up eating more at night than the rest of the day combined.